ROCm/rocSHMEM/docs/install.rst

   cd build
   ../scripts/build_configs/ro_ipc

-The build script passes configuration options to CMake to setup a canonical build.
+The build script passes configuration options to CMake to set up a canonical build.

 .. note::

-  The only supported and tested configuration for the RO backend is when using Open MPI and UCX with a CX7 Infiniband adapter (see :ref:`install-dependencies`).
-Using other configurations may be possible (notably when the MPI implementation is thread-safe and supports GPU buffers) but is considered experimental.
+  The only officially supported configuration for the RO backend uses Open MPI and UCX with a CX7 InfiniBand adapter.
+For more information, see :ref:`install-dependencies`.
+Other configurations, such as MPI implementations that are thread-safe and support GPU buffers, might work but are considered experimental.

 IPC only backend build